Sunday 29th AugustTERRY CARR:

 Ted White, Assistant Editor of The Magazine of Fantasy & SF spoke on "How to Plot Your Way Out Of A Paper Bag," saying that his title came from a remark that J. G. Ballard could not plot his way out of a paper bag.
 There seems to be an element in sf who are simply not able to plot.
 They are reactionary.
 Whilst they look to the future they stick to twentieth century writing.
 We seem to abound in writers who do not know their craft and who seem to be filling especially the British magazines with “stories which start nowhere and go nowhere."
 White agreed that it is time for a "new look in sf," something exposes the inner consciousness, though he admitted that every time he heard mentioned Ballard's name he thought of' Philip K. Dick who has been doing the same thing longer and better, for a lengthy period of time exploring schizophrenia and other realms of unreality.
 It is nothing new, White suggested, to peg a story upon psychological cases, citing Raymond Chandler as one who was writing such stories at a time when Sf was in its infancy.
 There is a tendency, White continued, for SF to copy mainstream fiction, but mainstream fiction is by its very definition very limited, (White defined mainstream fiction as any which could not otherwise be readily classified, something which did not fit into any category of genre fiction).
 Mainstream fiction is merely the same story over and over again, the story of John and his wife, both of whom live down the street.
 White said that he read for entertainment therefore he demanded a good, rousing story.
 SF could provide entertainment for him if it so wished for it had its root in the adventure of the pulps.
 And it was adventure that he wanted, White said, adventure in its broadest terms, giving as an example Tolkien's sweep and scope.
 This, he said, is adventure.
 "Let us not lose sight of the fact," said White, "that we are story tellers, not preachers and not psychotherapists."

-"From Cradle to Collector" was the title of the Sunday evening panel which featured as Moderator Ted Carnell (the weekend's best co-ordinator of opinion) who was more than ably supported by authors Jack Williamson and Fred Pohl, Tribune critic Doug Hill, Mayflower Books buyer John Watson, reader Chris Priest, publisher Ron Whiting and Penguin Books editor Tony Richardson.
+"From Cradle to Collector" was the title of the Sunday evening panel which featured as Moderator Ted Carnell (the weekend's best co-ordinator of opinion) who was more than ably supported by authors Jack Williamson and Fred Pohl, Tribune critic Doug Hill, Mayflower Books buyer John Watson, reader Chris Priest, publisher Ron Whiting and Penguin Books editor Tony Godwin.
 The panel mainly discussed various aspects of reviewing and the manner in which reviews affect sales.
 Ron Whiting said that a bad review was not as detrimental as one might think, saying that it was better to be talked about in such a manner than not being talked about at all.
 He would like to see, however, more than a mere small box at the bottom of a page devoted to sf.
 He pleaded for more constructive reviewing and asked that a reviewer did not simply seize upon one small bad point and base his review upon that.
 Jack Williamson said that poor reviews could have their compensation.
 He recalled that one of his books had been panned as "a space comic strip."
 He had been immediately contacted and commissioned to write a space comic strip which had run for three years!
 Frederik Pohl said that all SF could expect in most papers was the small boxed reviews and that it was only in the SF magazines that one could hope to meet understanding.
 He deplored the one word reviews given in most papers and mentioned that he had once seen a box review of a Horace Gold book labeled merely 'Good.'
 The following week the same book had been, because of a lack of memory, reviewed again.
 This time it had been labelled ‘Terrible.'
 Pohl also expressed the opinion that too many writers write for other writers and for reviewers rather than for the readers.
-Tony Richardson said that only rarely do reviews have any effect upon editorial policy for usually he sees material direct from hardcover publishers before the books are published and reviewed.
-Richardson also felt that SF should be reviewed by someone with a special sympathy for the genre.
+Tony Godwin said that only rarely do reviews have any effect upon editorial policy for usually he sees material direct from hardcover publishers before the books are published and reviewed.
+Godwin also felt that SF should be reviewed by someone with a special sympathy for the genre.
 Often, he said, the point of the book was missed completely by a mainstream reviewer.
 Chris Priest said that the fan saw the whole spectrum of reviews, from Amis to the fanzines but that the fanzines could not be taken as a true criterion because of one-author prejudices.
 Doug Hill pointed out that a reviewer is not a critic.
 He spoke of his own approach to reviewing, mentioning that he keeps in mind a picture of a young reader, probably a student, who would wish to get the best value for his two-and-six.